When it comes to financing your business needs, you may be considering two popular options: A business loan or a business line of credit.

 Small business loans and lines of credit have some important similarities.
-They both offer businesses the opportunity to leverage existing assets in exchange for liquid capital, to be spent on a variety of relevant operational needs.
+They both offer businesses the opportunity to leverage existing assets in exchange for liquid capital.
+This capital can be spent on a variety of relevant operational needs.

-Small business loans may seem hard to get, but alternative lenders such as National Funding make it easy to get approved.
-Our requirements are simple and already met by many companies.
+Alternative lenders can make it easy to get approved.
+Requirements are usually simple and already met by many companies.
 Consider these common reasons for requesting a small business loan:

-A small business loan addresses this issue, giving an infusion of cash that makes moving to a new facility or extensive purchasing of new equipment a reality.
-It can also address needs like an increased payroll, something that may be required for expansion but won’t see an immediate return on investment.
+A small business loan addresses this issue, giving your business an infusion of cash.
+You can use the funds to make your dream of moving to a new facility or extensive purchasing of new equipment a reality.
+It can also address needs that are required for expansion but don’t provide an immediate return on investment.

 With a small business loan, you can avoid the crunch that lots of bills and other obligations create for your available, short-term cash reserves.
 The loan allows you to address these urgent requirements for payment, while your long-term revenue will help pay it back in a more manageable and predictable way.

-Line of credit
+Line of Credit

-Over months and years, credit proves itself to be significantly different from a loan.
+Over months and years, credit lines prove to be significantly different from a loan.
 Loans generally have a fixed term, while lines of credit can be used as long as minimum payment requirements are met and a business desires to continue their use.